 There are many “no bark” tools available.
 These include citronella collars, which spray your dog with an unpleasant smell when he barks, and electric shock collars.

 More importantly, negative collars can actually make the problem worse.
-Dogs often bark because they are stressed or anxious, so punishing this behaviour makes them feel even more stressed.
+Dogs often bark because they are stressed or anxious, so punishing this behavior makes them feel even more stressed.
 Pain and other negative consequences can also cause lasting damage to the owner-dog relationship.

 Most causes of barking can be solved at home without outside help.
 But if your dog is suffering from separation anxiety, it’s essential to get professional advice.
 This is a serious problem that is only likely to get worse – and it requires a tailored training plan to solve.